Page:Candidate Resources

 The Election Rules set out the parameters of the election and what you can and cannot do.
 They are really important to know!

 The Candidates' Briefing will be an opportunity to hear straight from the Deputy Returning Officer (the person who organises the election and enforces the rules) what the rules are and what they mean in practice.
-Candidates must attend!
-If a candidate (or their designated nominee) does not attend, they will be withdrawn from the election.

 This year, the briefing will be delivered online via MSTeams.